Jack Webb: Dragnet and stardom

-Webb was a stickler for attention to detail.
+Webb was a stickler for detail.
 He believed viewers wanted "realism" and tried to give it to them.
-Webb had tremendous respect for those in law enforcement.
-He often said, in interviews, that he was angry about the "ridiculous amount" of abuse to which police were subjected by the press and the public.
-Webb was also impressed by the long hours, the low pay, and the high injury rate among police investigators of the day, particularly in the LAPD, which had by then acquired a notorious reputation for jettisoning officers who had become ill or injured in the line of duty; in Webb's book, The Badge, one of Erwin Walker's victims, LAPD detective Lt.
-Colin Forbes, was among those whose experiences were so noted.
+Webb had tremendous respect for law enforcement personnel.
+He often said in interviews that he was angry about the "ridiculous amount" of abuse to which police were subjected by the press and the public.
+Webb was also impressed by the long hours, the low pay, and the high injury rate among police investigators of the day, particularly in the LAPD, which had by then acquired a notorious reputation for jettisoning officers who had become ill or injured in the line of duty.
+In Webb's book, The Badge, one of Erwin Walker's victims, LAPD detective Lt.
+Colin Forbes was the recipient of such treatment.

 In announcing his vision of Dragnet, Webb said he intended to perform a service for the police by showing them as low-key working-class heroes.
-Dragnet moved away from earlier portrayals of the police in shows such as Jeff Regan and Pat Novak, which had often shown them as brutal and even corrupt.
+Dragnet moved away from earlier portrayals of the police in shows such as Jeff Regan and Pat Novak, which had often shown them as brutal and corrupt.
 Dragnet became a successful television show in 1952.
 Barton Yarborough died of a heart attack in 1951, after filming only two episodes, and Barney Phillips (Sgt.
 Ed Jacobs) and Herbert Ellis (Officer Frank Smith) temporarily stepped in as partners.
 Veteran radio and film actor Ben Alexander took over the role of jovial, burly Officer Frank Smith.
 Alexander was popular and remained a cast member until the show's cancellation in 1959.
 In 1954, a full-length feature-film adaptation of the series was released, starring Webb, Alexander, and Richard Boone.

 The television version of Dragnet began with this narration by George Fenneman: "Ladies and gentlemen, the story you are about to see is true.
 The names have been changed to protect the innocent."
 Webb would intone, "This is the city: Los Angeles, California."
 He would then make a historical or topical point, describe his duties, his partner, and superior on the episode.
 The radio series had a similar opening, though Webb, as Friday, did not give a unique Los Angeles-themed opening.
 Webb then set the plot by describing a typical day and then led into the story.
 "It was Wednesday, March 19th.
 It was cool in Los Angeles.
 I was at headquarters, working narcotics ..."
 At the end of each show, Fenneman repeated his opening narration, revised to read: "The story you have just seen is true.
 The names were changed to protect the innocent."